thomasschaub/thomasschaub.github.io/_posts/2019-02-18-ld-preload.markdown

 Note that `ls` no longer complains about exhausted memory, but rather prints the contents of the demo repo's build directory.

-The technique in this post is used by, for example, [RenderDoc][render-doc], a renderer debugger.
+The technique described in this post is used by, for example, [RenderDoc][render-doc], a renderer debugger.
 RenderDoc captures and serializes all calls a given program makes to a graphics API.
-A capture can later be replayed and analyzed.
-Recording is implemented by using `LD_PRELOAD` to inject `librenderdoc.so`, which provides wrappers for all major graphics APIs.
+This is implemented by using `LD_PRELOAD` to inject `librenderdoc.so`, which provides wrappers for all major graphics APIs.

 [man-dlsym]:   https://linux.die.net/man/3/dlsym
 [render-doc]:  https://renderdoc.org